Durobot/gimp-bfont/bfont_user_example/README.md

-This is an example of using .bfont bitmapped font files (just plain C arrays in a self-documented text files really):
+This is an example of using .bfont bitmapped font files (just plain C arrays in self-documented text files really):

 ![bfont_user_01](img/bfont_user_01.png)